 Change 4 – Setting Goals In Life Clarified My Vision

 We all have a vision for our lives but we have so much going on these days, getting to it feels impossible.

 It did for me anyways.
 More than just impossible was that it metaphorically looked really blurry because I was allowing so many things to block me from it.

 When I set goals and made an action plan, my vision for my life became much clearer.

-This isn’t to say, I know exactly what will happen in my life because I don’t.
-This is not a way for me to tighten a grip on the control factor everyone wishes they had for their life.
+This isn’t to say, I know exactly what will happen in my life, because I don’t.
+This is not a way for my to tighten a grip on the control factor everyone wishes they had for their life.